Is Activision Blizzard Inc. (ATVI) a Keeper?

 >> 7 Top Picks for the Post-Pandemic Economy <<

-When we switch over and look at the enterprise to sales, we see a ratio of 6.26, with the company’s debt to enterprise value settled at 0.06.
-The receivables turnover for the company is 8.51 and the total asset turnover is 0.38.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 3.41.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 5.21.